gregrossdev/nextjs-varsana-swami/posts/sri-vyasa-puja-offering-2019.md

 Honoring Their loving envoy

-Rädhä-Dämodara came to be with you
+Rādhā-Dāmodara came to be with you

 To preside over the festivities